 Can I change my mind?

-If you do change your mind about something, simply let your healthcare professional know, and they will ensure that any changes are written down, so everyone involved in your care knows your preferences.
+If you decide you want to alter something, simply let your healthcare professional know.
+They'll ensure any changes are written down, so everyone involved in your care knows your preferences.